 Frequency of Inspection

-NFPA recommends that all chimneys, fireplaces and vents be inspected annually.
-In addition to this requirement, there are other times when chimney and venting systems should be inspected, such as:
+NFPA recommends chimney inspecting every year.
+In addition to this requirement, there are other times we should inspect your chimney and venting systems:

 - After any unusual, or sudden occurrence event, such as a chimney fire, lightning strike, or earthquake